primaza/primazactl/README.md

   -d CLUSTER_ENVIRONMENT, --cluster-environment CLUSTER_ENVIRONMENT
                         name to use for the ClusterEnvironment that will be created in Primaza -c CONTEXT, --context CONTEXT
-                        name of worker cluster, as it appears in kubeconfig, on which to create the namespace, default: current kubeconfig context
+                        name of cluster, as it appears in kubeconfig, on which to create the service or application namespace, default: current kubeconfig context
   -m TENANT_CONTEXT, --tenant-context TENANT_CONTEXT
-                        name of cluster, as it appears in kubeconfig, on which Primaza is installed.
+                        name of cluster, as it appears in kubeconfig, on which Primaza tenant was created.
 Default: current kubeconfig context
   -f CONFIG, --config CONFIG
-                        Config file containing agent roles -n NAMESPACE, --namespace NAMESPACE
+                        Config file containing agent roles -t TENANT, --tenant TENANT
-                        namespace to create.
-Default: primaza-service -s MAIN_NAMESPACE, --main-namespace MAIN_NAMESPACE
-                        namespace of primaza main.
+                        tenant to use.
 Default: primaza-system -v VERSION, --version VERSION
-                        Version of primaza to use.
+                        Version of primaza to use, default: latest.
 Ignored if --config is set.
 ```

-### Worker create service-namespace options:
+### Create service-namespace options:
+#### positional arguments:
+- `namespace`
+    - Namespace to use for service agent.
+#### options:
 - `--context CONTEXT`
     - CONTEXT: the cluster, as it appears in kubeconfig, on which primaza-worker is installed
 - `--cluster-environment CLUSTER_ENVIRONMENT`